 Jailbreak gone wrong.
 Modifying iOS system files through jailbreaking can break the boot process.
 If you jailbroke your iPhone and it got stuck, a force restart alone may not fix it.

 Hardware failure.
 A failing battery, damaged logic board, or faulty storage chip can prevent booting.
 This is less common but does happen on older devices.
-If your iPhone keeps restarting in a loop instead of staying on the logo, the battery could be the issue.
+If your iPhone keeps restarting in a loop instead of staying on the logo, the battery is the more likely culprit.

 #How to Fix iPhone Stuck on Apple Logo Using Recovery Mode